AdobeDocs/experience-manager-cloud-service.en/help/headless/apis-headless-and-content-fragments.md

 # AEM APIs for Headless Content Delivery and Content Fragments {#aem-apis-headless-content-delivery-and-content-fragments}

-In Adobe Experience Manager (AEM) as a Cloud Service, there are several APIs available for use with Headless Content Delivery and Content Fragments:
+In Adobe Experience Manager (AEM) as a Cloud Service, there are several APIs available for use with Headless Content Delivery and Content Fragments.

-* AEM Edge Delivery Services REST OpenAPI
-* AEM GraphQL API for use with Content Fragments
-* Content Fragments and Content Fragment Models OpenAPIs
-* Content Fragments Support in the AEM Assets HTTP API

-## Overview {#overview}

-The following list provides a very short overview of the APIs available.
 See the individual pages for further details of the specific APIs.

 * [AEM Edge Delivery Services REST OpenAPI](/help/headless/aem-edge-rest-openapi.md)
   * This API creates JSON responses specifically for Content Fragments (structured content) in AEM.
 It requires a path to a content fragment as an endpoint.